smonnar/SOMA/SOMA_Whitepaper.md

 ________________

-SOMA: A Self-Organizing Mechanomorphic Agent
+# SOMA: A Self-Organizing Mechanomorphic Agent
-Toward the Emergence of Machine-Native Intelligence
+### Toward the Emergence of Machine-Native Intelligence
 ________________

+> **Note to readers**: This whitepaper is a theoretical document, not a blueprint for a working system.
+The implementation is ongoing, and I share this work not as a claim of expertise but as an invitation to dialogue, collaboration, and critique.
+If you're working on similar ideas—or find flaws in mine—I’d love to hear from you!

 ## Abstract